 A: No. Prerequisites can be “in progress” at the time of application but would need to be completed by the time of entrance into the School of Pharmacy.
 Students may use the summer prior to enrollment to complete required work.

 A: You may take your prerequisites at different schools.
 However, you need to be careful to plan accordingly.
 If you begin a science series at one school and finish at another, it is possible that all of the required components of the course descriptions may not be met adequately.
 We recommend that sequence courses (General Biology, General Chemistry, Organic Chemistry) be completed at one institution.

-A: All prerequisite courses can be taken online, however, we recommend that science coursework be taken in an in-person format (if available).
+A: All prerequisite courses can be taken online.
 To earn credit for a prerequisite course, you must earn a C- or better.

 A: Yes.
 If students complete their prerequisite coursework at UW–Madison, credit will be granted according to UW–Madison credit by exam policies.
 If students complete their prerequisite coursework at an institution other than UW–Madison, we will honor your pre-pharmacy school’s test score requirements.
 See more on AP and IB test scores.

 A: The UW–Madison Office of the Registrar determines the residency status of students based on Wisconsin state law.
 More information about residency including frequently asked questions can be found on the UW Office of the Registrar.